-Effective September 29, 2008, the first day of the Company's fiscal year 2009, the Company adopted FAS 157 and FAS 159, "The Fair Value Option for Financial Assets and Financial Liabilities - Including an Amendment of FASB Statement No. 115," for financial assets and liabilities.
-The Company did not record an adjustment to retained earnings as a result of the adoption of FAS 157, and the adoption did not have a material effect on the Company's results of operations.
-FAS 159 provides companies the irrevocable option to measure many financial assets and liabilities at fair value with changes in fair value recognized in earnings.
+Effective September 29, 2008, the first day of the Company's fiscal year 2009, the Company adopted the authoritative guidance for fair value measurements and the fair value option for financial assets and financial liabilities.
+The Company did not record an adjustment to retained earnings as a result of the adoption of the guidance for fair value measurements, and the adoption did not have a material effect on the Company's results of operations.
+The guidance for the fair value option for financial assets and financial liabilities provides companies the irrevocable option to measure many financial assets and liabilities at fair value with changes in fair value recognized in earnings.
 The Company has not elected to measure any financial assets or liabilities at fair value that were not previously required to be measured at fair value.

-Under FAS 157, fair value is defined as the exit price, or the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants as of the measurement date.
-FAS 157 also establishes a hierarchy for inputs used in measuring fair value that maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the most observable inputs be used when available.
-Observable inputs market participants would use in valuing the asset or liability and are developed based on market data obtained from sources independent of the Company.
-Unobservable inputs that reflect the Company's assumptions about the factors market participants would use in valuing the asset or liability.
-FAS 157 establishes three levels of inputs that may be used to measure fair value:
+Fair value is defined as the exit price, or the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants as of the measurement date.
+The guidance also establishes a hierarchy for inputs used in measuring fair value that maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the most observable inputs be used when available.
+Observable inputs are inputs market participants would use in valuing the asset or liability and are developed based on market data obtained from sources independent of the Company.
+Unobservable inputs are inputs that reflect the Company's assumptions about the factors market participants would use in valuing the asset or liability.
+The guidance establishes three levels of inputs that may be used to measure fair value: